 Lee learned cloud-based, scalable systems while working seven years as a Senior Manager and Principal Program Manager at Amazon.com.
 At Amazon, he led the creation of the company’s first software download store (app store), created AWS Elastic Beanstalk offering (Platform as a Service), and lead the team that managed the migration of Amazon’s retail platform from a monolith to an SOA-based architecture.

 Additionally, Lee spent several years in the network management space working for two different startups, and twelve years in the Test & Measurement space at Hewlett Packard.
 At Hewlett Packard, among other things, he lead standardization work for key IEEE and industry standards in the T&M sector, and wrote a book on building T&M software systems published by Prentice Hall.

 Overall, Lee has 30 years of industry experience.
 He has worked in companies of all size, from very small startups to very large corporate enterprises (such as Hewlett Packard), and all sizes in between.
 He has multiple patents, including a patent for dynamically managing compute capacity for web page requests at Amazon/AWS (patent #20140156835).

-In my current role as Senior Director at New Relic, I engage with the greater industry in order to understand best practices, then communicate this back to New Relic and the industry at large via speaking engagements, customer engagements, articles, and industry interviews.
-If you are not aware of what New Relic does, I encourage you to checkout our offering.
-Many of the topics I discuss are facilitated by the tools that New Relic offers.
+In his current role as Senior Director at New Relic, Lee engages with the greater industry in order to understand best practices, then communicate this back to New Relic and the industry at large via speaking engagements, customer engagements, articles, and industry interviews.
+If you are not aware of what New Relic does, please checkout their offering.
+Many of the topics Lee discusses are facilitated by the tools that New Relic offers.

-If you would like to contact me for a speaking, writing, or other opportunity, you can reach me via your New Relic account manager or executive.
-Media inquires may be sent to firstname.lastname@example.org.
-You can also follow me or contact me via leeatchison , or leeatchison .
+If you would like to contact Lee for a speaking, writing, or other opportunity, you can reach him via your New Relic account manager or executive.
+Media inquires may be sent to email@example.com.
+You can also follow him via Twitter, or LinkedIn.